isotopp/isotopp.github.io/content/posts/2022-04-05-change-data-capture-and-the-binlog.md

 [Server Tracking of Client Session State](https://dev.mysql.com/doc/refman/8.0/en/session-state-tracking.html).
 Not all client libraries have full support for session state tracking, yet.

-Session State Tracking allows a client to MySQL to know what the MySQL is currently doing: for each piece of
+Session State Tracking allows a client to MySQL to know what the server is currently doing: for each piece of
 [Connection Scoped State](2020-07-28-mysql-connection-scoped-state.md)
-a tracker exists, so the client has access to the session state on a controlled way and is notified of connection scoped state on the server changes.
+a tracker exists, so the client has access to the session state on a controlled way, and is notified if any state on the server changes.

 For the purposes of CDC, the GTID tracker informs the client if a commit to the server succeeded and a global transaction id was assigned.
-So the client has a chance to correlate bus events with database transactions, and make sure both match.
+The client gets a chance to correlate bus events with database transactions, and make sure both match.

 While being a much more complicated approach, it has the chance of breaking the dependency of being able to read MySQL binlogs.
 It is still a work in progress, though.